 You can save quite a bit of money by working with a limited-service real estate agent instead of a traditional full-service realtor.

-Sellers typically pay between 2.5-3% of their home's final sale price to their listing agent.
-Depending on your home's value and the average commission rate in your area, you could end up paying several thousand dollars just to your listing agent.
+Sellers typically pay between 2.5–3% of their home's final sale price to their listing agent.
+Depending on your home's value and the average real estate commission rate in your area, you could end up paying several thousand dollars just to your listing agent.

 But you can often lower your listing fees by working with a limited-service agent — as long as you're willing to take on the extra risks.

-Here's how much you could save by working with an agent who charges a $2,000 flat-fee compared to a traditional listing agent.
+Here's how much you could save by working with an agent who charges a $2,000 flat fee compared to a traditional listing agent.

 Top budget-friendly alternatives to limited-service listings